10,771 total views, 49 views today

 Super Advanced Ones

 On the opposite end of the spectrum, you have super-high-end toilets.
 They are always something of a surprise.
-These Korean bathrooms will have special toilet seats that come with all the possible bells and whistles you could possibly think of!
+These Korean bathrooms will have special toilet seats that come with all the possible bells and whistles you could possibly think of or may not even imagine a toilet having some of these features!

 The toilet seats are heated, have a bidet with adjustable spout, a dryer, and sometimes even with a little squirt of perfume!
 Some toilets might also have a small speaker that makes the sound of toilet flushing so that you can do your business without broadcasting to everyone.
 There are many different buttons on the control panel of the seat and don’t just go about randomly pressing them.
 You might press the emergency call button!